junxit/us-congress-bills-115/metadata.md

 - 2017-12-11 — Mr. Luetkemeyer moved to suspend the rules and pass the bill, as amended.
 - 2017-12-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 2 (Roll no. 672). (text: CR H9770-9771)
 - 2017-12-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 2 (Roll no. 672).(text: CR H9770-9771)
+- 2017-12-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.